Get Your Custom List of Scholarships to Help Pay for School. Sign Up Now!

 4. Save Whatever You Can.

 Get started saving, even if all you can save is $10 or $25 a month.
 Saving something is better than saving nothing.
 It is much easier to increase the amount you save after you get started.
 Take one step at a time.
 Increase the amount you save when you get a raise.
 Most families end up saving $100 to $250 a month, but every penny helps.
+Calculate your college savings, college cost and education loans with our calculators.

 5. Save a Portion of Windfalls.